MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 <!-- Bug 750050 -->

 Currently, Cortana does not support logging into skills on Windows Phone.
 Log in using any other supported device first before using the skill on Windows Phone.

-**"Coming soon" displayed on the Cortana dashboard**

-This occurs when signed in with an organizational account that uses AAD.
-Sign-out and sign back in using a Microsoft account (MSA).

 ## Known Bot Framework issues affecting skills